PedroAraripe/PedroAraripe/README.md

 ## I'm currently on my professional degree in Analysis and System Development 🍒

 - 🌱 My favorite frameworks are Vue and React 🌱
-- 🥅 Goals for 2022: Learn more about React and Node.
+- 🥅 Goals for 2022: Build 5 robust projects with React and / or Node.
 - ✅ Last year goal: See 300 hours of web development.

 - ⚡ Random fact: I love jiujtsu and judo.